Clinical metagenomic sequencing: Clinical microbiome analyses

-The use of mNGS to characterize the microbiome has made possible the development of bacterial probiotics to be administrated as pills, for example, as a treatment of Clostridium difficile-associated diseases.
+The use of mNGS to characterize the microbiome has made possible the development of bacterial probiotics to be administrated as pills, for example, as a treatment of Clostridioides difficile-associated diseases.

 Human host response analyses

 The studying of genes expression allows to characterize a lot of infections, for example infections due to Staphylococcus aureus, Lyme disease, candidiasis, tuberculosis and influenza.
 Also, this approach can be used for cancer classification.

 RNAseq analysis have a lot of other purposes and applications such as to identify novel or under appreciated host–microbial interactions directly from clinical samples, to make indirect diagnosis on the basis of a pathogen specific human host response and to discriminate infectious versus noninfectious causes of acute illness.

 Challenges

 Clinical utility

-Even though, most of the metagenomics outcomes data generated consist of case reports which belie the increasing interest on diagnostic metagenomics.
+Most of the metagenomics outcomes data generated consist of case reports which belie the increasing interest on diagnostic metagenomics.

 Accordingly, there is an overall lack of penetration of this approach into the clinical microbiology laboratory, as making a diagnosis with metagenomics is still basically only useful in the context of case report but not for a true daily diagnostic purpose.